 This status is set if the bug is moved to a future version and not fixed on the current one.
 Some fundamental reasons justify it, For Example :

 The fix can trigger new risks that the QA cannot re-test among the current timelines.

 Status By Spec/Design

-This status is usually set on bugs that are opened by a person that unfamiliar with the software design/spec, in such case this person reports a valid behavior of the application as “Bug” although the behavior is valid and expectable.
+This status is usually set on bugs opened by a person unfamiliar with the software design/spec; in such case, this person reports a proper behavior of the application as “Bug,” although the behavior is valid and expectable.